dij0s/PETAL/thesis/bachelor_thesis.typ

 #highlight("TODO: citer wilcoxon")

 Therefore, it is applied to the paired scores of the larger and smaller configurations with the one-sided alternative hypothesis that the larger configuration significantly outperforms the smaller one.
-The resulting p-value is 0.009 ($equiv$ 0.9%), indicating a statistically significant difference between the two configurations considering a 5% confidence level.
+The resulting p-value is 0.009 (= 0.9%), indicating a statistically significant difference between the two configurations considering a 5% confidence level.

 The null hypothesis is hence rejected and confirms the alternative hypothesis: the larger configuration, indeed, outperforms the smaller configuration in a per-prompt basis and verifies the initial expectation that larger language models, incorporated into the AI agent solution, yield better results.